k3jph/corona/_posts/2020-10-12-phonics-in-jss.md

 soundex and I just let it grow from there.
 This yak may not be shaved yet.
 Maybe a
 [version in Rust, next...](https://github.com/k3jph/phonics-in-rust)

+_This work used the Extreme Science and Engineering Discovery Environment (XSEDE), which is supported by National Science Foundation grant number ACI-1548562.
+In particular, it used the Comet system at the San Diego Supercomputing Center (SDSC) through allocations TG-DBS170012 and TG-ASC150024._